paulbrowne-irl/knowledgebase-elastic-rag/readme.md

         * Pull the relevant llm `docker exec -it ollama ollama run llama3.2`

 1. Setup index in Elastic (first time only):
-    * Start Elastic (using `docker compose up` - see notes below):
+    * Start Elastic (using `docker compose up` from the root folder of the project.
-        * you may need to install docker - `sudo apt intstall docker.io` and docker compose `sudo apt-get install docker-compose-plugin`
     * Open Kibana (see notes below)
     * Setup indices - open this page  http://localhost:5601/app/management/data/index`management/indices
         * `test-can-del` - used by unit tests